mergen-sergio/DBest/tutorial/unnused.md

+## Key Takeaways

+- **Manual Query Plan Creation**: DBest requires the user to create the query plan manually, using a visual interface or through other tools that DBest provides.
+- **No Query Optimization**: Unlike traditional DBMSs, DBest does not automatically analyze or optimize query plans.
+- **Query Execution and Cost Reporting**: DBest focuses on executing the user-defined query plan and provides useful cost indicators to help users evaluate the performance of their queries.

 ## Exporting Result Sets

 In DBest, the result sets produced by the query operators can be exported in two formats: